Political effects of Hurricane Katrina: Prevention and evacuation issues

 According to the National Response Plan, the Department of Homeland Security "will assume responsibility on March 1 [2005] for ensuring that emergency response professionals are prepared for any situation.
 This will entail providing a coordinated, comprehensive federal response to any large-scale crisis and mounting a swift and effective recovery effort".
 Many critics have noted that while Mayor Nagin gave a mandatory evacuation order on August 28, before the storm hit, they did not make sufficient prevention and provisions to evacuate the homeless, the poor, the elderly, the infirm, or the car-less households.
-Hospitals, nursing homes, group homes, were supposed to have pre-determined evacuation and/or refuge plans in place.
+Hospitals, nursing homes, and group homes were supposed to have pre-determined evacuation and/or refuge plans in place.
 Foreign nationals without transport claimed that the police refused to evacuate them, giving bus places only to American citizens.

 Despite this, 90% of Greater New Orleans was evacuated—the most successful and complete evacuation of a US city since the American Civil War.

 Prior to this, on August 27 the White House issued a statement, effective August 26, authorizing federal emergency assistance for Louisiana.
 The statement authorized the Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA) to coordinate disaster relief and "... required emergency measures, authorized under Title V of the Stafford Act, to save lives, protect property and public health and safety, or to lessen or avert the threat of a catastrophe in the parishes of Allen, Avoyelles, Beauregard, Bienville, Bossier, Caddo, Caldwell, Claiborne, Catahoula, Concordia, De Soto, East Baton Rouge, East Carroll, East Feliciana, Evangeline, Franklin, Grant, Jackson, LaSalle, Lincoln, Livingston, Madison, Morehouse, Natchitoches, Pointe Coupee, Ouachita, Rapides, Red River, Richland, Sabine, St. Helena, St. Landry, Tensas, Union, Vernon, Webster, West Carroll, West Feliciana, and Winn."
 This includes all the parishes in the state of Louisiana except the coastal parishes which are inherently exposed to the most destructive forces of a hurricane.
 The President had not yet authorized FEMA to enter the coastal areas despite the governor's request including those parishes.
 The governor activated the National Guard with her August 26, State of Emergency Declaration Red Cross relief in New Orleans remains forbidden by the governor.

 According to the Louisiana Evacuation plan, evacuation was mainly left up to individual citizens to find their own way out of the city.
 It was known that many residents of New Orleans lacked cars.
 It is also believed that many citizens, having survived previous hurricanes, did not anticipate the impending catastrophe and chose to ride out the storm.
 Even so, a 2000 census revealed that 27% of New Orleans households, amounting to approximately 120,000 people, were without privately owned transportation.
 Additionally, at 38%, New Orleans has one of the highest poverty rates in the United States.
 These factors may have prevented many people from being able to evacuate on their own.
 Consequently, most of those stranded in the city are the poor, the elderly, and the sick.